[Download the NAMI suicide fact sheet.]

 - The single biggest risk factor for suicide is a prior history of suicidal behaviors or attempts.

-- Over 90 percent of people who commit suicide have been diagnosed with mental illness.
+- Over 90 percent of people who die by suicide have been diagnosed with mental illness.

 - Some of the mental illnesses most commonly associated with suicide include depression, bipolar disorder, schizophrenia, personality disorders (including borderline personality disorder), anxiety disorders (including posttraumatic stress disorder and panic attacks) and eating disorders (including bulimia nervosa and anorexia nervosa).